Annual Operating and Capital Grants

 - any library which is not part of a library system serving multiple municipalities.

-RAD does not provide funding for:
+In addition, RAD does not provide funding for:

-- project grants for planning or feasibility studies;
+- planning and feasibility studies;

 Eligibility criteria are reviewed each year by the RAD Board, and are subject to change.

 2021 Operating Grants Applications will be accepted now through July 8, 2020.

 If you are interested in learning more about our guidelines for funding, please review our 2021 Application Guidelines which include detailed eligibility requirements.
 Requirements may change from year to year; please review this most current version.

 Currently, all applicants must have current data (as of the time applications are submitted) entered into the DataArts system.
 You are able to submit updated information free of charge to the DataArts system year round.
 The guidelines contain complete information on the DataArts system and how to get help with that process.